 The demographic details and procedural details were retrieved from the existing database, patient reports and procedural videos and entered in a Microsoft Excel file.
 Subjects with complete data on cytopathology and microbiological reports were included in the analysis.
-Statistical analyses were performed using the Stata 16 package (StataCorp.
-2019.
-Stata Statistical Software: Release 16.
-College Station, TX: StataCorp LLC).
-Categorical variables were summarised as numbers (percentages), while quantitative variables as mean (SD) or median (IQR).
+Statistical analyses were performed using the Stata 16 package (StataCorp LLC, College Station, TX, USA).
+Categorical variables were summarized as numbers (percentages), while quantitative variables as mean (standard deviation) or median (interquartile range).
 The Chi-squared test was used to compare categorical variables.